Caught in a Webb of Rockin’ Excellence

 Let’s go upstairs.

 Upstairs on the proper floor you’ll find museum quality displays of all sorts of fossils and things up and down the halls.
 This is sort of a precursor to the museum itself.
-I checked out a lot of the displays while looking for the woman’s room who would, in theory, be there to open up the locked museum to us.
+I checked out a lot of the displays while looking for the professor who would, in theory, be there to open up the locked museum to us.

 She was nowhere to be found.
 Sigh.